Science Feb 23 6 planets will parade across the night sky at the end of February. Here's how to spot them By Adithi Ramakrishnan, Associated Press

-Science Sep 16 Partial solar eclipse at the bottom of the world will close out the year’s celestial spectacles By Marcia Dunn, Associated Press
+Science Sep 16 Partial solar eclipse at the bottom of the world will close out the year's celestial spectacles Antarctica, New Zealand and a sliver of Australia are in prime position as the moon slips between the sun and Earth, obscuring a good portion of our star.
+By Marcia Dunn, Associated Press

 Science Sep 09 Scientists discover a powerful and surprisingly long-lasting gamma ray explosion outside our galaxy These kinds of bursts normally last just minutes or even milliseconds, but these were detected over the course of a day.
 By Marcia Dunn, Associated Press

-Science Sep 08 Miss the ‘blood moon’ total lunar eclipse?
-Relive it in photos Asia had the best seats in the house this time, while countries across Europe also enjoyed nice views.
-By Associated Press
+Sep 08 Miss the 'blood moon' total lunar eclipse?
+Relive it in photos By Associated Press Asia had the best seats in the house this time, while countries across Europe also enjoyed nice views.
+Continue reading

 Jun 18 Meet the moths that map the stars to fly long distances By Adithi Ramakrishnan, Associated Press It's an impressive feat for Bogong moths, whose brains are smaller than the size of a grain of rice, to rely on the night sky for their odyssey, said study author David Dreyer with Lund University in Sweden.
 Continue reading